bitrix24/b24restdocs/api-reference/crm/contacts/events/on-crm-contact-delete.md

-# On Contact Deletion onCrmContactDelete
+# Event for Deleting a Contact onCrmContactDelete

-{% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.

-{% endnote %}

 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can subscribe: any user

-The event `onCrmContactDelete` is triggered when a contact is deleted.
+The event will trigger when a contact is deleted.

-## What the handler receives
+## What the Handler Receives

 Data is sent as a POST request {.b24-info}